 Why is my VPN so slow in China?

 The Great Firewall of China slows down VPN traffic by blocking certain VPN protocols.
-Protocols such as PPTP and L2TP are known to be less effective in bypassing the GFW and are easy to block.
+PPTP and L2TP, for example, are less secure and highly susceptible to detection and blocking.
 Switching to a more secure protocol like OpenVPN, IKEv2, or ExpressVPN’s exclusive Lightway can help improve your speeds.

 Another reason for slow VPN speeds in China is network congestion.
 China is home to more than a billion internet users.
 Such a high number can cause network congestion and slow internet speeds, including VPN traffic.
 Connecting to a VPN server close to your physical location can help improve your speed.